Quantity-Aware Coarse-to-Fine Correspondence for Image-to-Point Cloud Registration: Related Works

 \subsection{Image-to-Image Registration}

 Image-to-image registration \cite{ma2021image} is a multi-view geometric problem, which aims to estimating the relative pose between two images taken from different locations.
-Due to the lack of depth information, epipolar constraint \cite{diel2005epipolar, zhou2021patch2pix} is a classic method to describe the geometric relationship between the corresponding pixels in two different views of the same scene.
-Besides, many algorithms are usually based on pixel-to-pixel feature matching.
-For example, FFT\cite{reddy1996fft}, SFT \cite{lowe1999object} and ORB \cite{rublee2011orb} are the commonly used hand-crafted features to extract local geometric information.
-Superpoint \cite{detone2018superpoint}, DualRC-Net \cite{li2020dual}, SuperGlue \cite{sarlin2020superglue}, LoFTR \cite{2021LoFTR} and ACVNet \cite{Xu_2022_CVPR} are the representative learning-based methods.
-However, these methods only work on the regular grid data.
+Due to the lack of depth information, epipolar constraint \cite{diel2005epipolar, zhou2021patch2pix} is a classic method to describe the geometric relationship between the pixels in two different images.
+Besides, many algorithms are based on pixel-to-pixel feature matching.
+For example, FFT\cite{reddy1996fft}, SFT \cite{lowe1999object} and ORB \cite{rublee2011orb} are hand-crafted operators to extract local geometric descriptors.
+SuperGlue \cite{sarlin2020superglue}, LoFTR \cite{2021LoFTR}, ACVNet \cite{Xu_2022_CVPR}, AANet \cite{aanet2023}, TCDesc \cite{tcdesc2023} and Scale-Net \cite{calenet2023} are the representative learning-based methods.